-The Mississippi River Forum is intended to increase coordination between a multidisciplinary group of practitioners and decision-makers who are not consistently aware that related work is being done by others.
+The Mississippi River Forum seeks to increase coordination between a multidisciplinary group of water resources practitioners and decision-makers.
 The Forum is also an opportunity for practitioners to connect their work to those in different fields who also impact the quality of the river.

 "Hold the Salt, Please: Chloride Pollution in our Waters"